 - Extra veggies.
 Steamed broccoli florets or sliced mushrooms can be added to the sauce or even sundried tomatoes like I do in this marry me chicken recipe.

 - Protein.
-Feel free to use leftover rotisserie chicken or swap out the chicken with shrimp if preferred.
+Feel free to use leftover rotisserie chicken or swap out the chicken and make shrimp fettuccine alfredo instead!

 - Noodles.
 Fettuccine noodles are my favorite because the sauce completely covers every inch of the flat surface.
-I use penne in my chicken alfredo bake, though and my cheese tortellini in this chicken Alfredo tortellini.
+I use penne in my baked chicken Alfredo, though and cheese tortellini in this chicken Alfredo tortellini.

 Serving Suggestions